rupertbarton/git-playground/Storytime.md

-Joey was at a brothel with a lady dinosour
+Joey was at a brothel with a lady dinosour and had a cracking time